Tlmader/singly-linked-list/README.md

 The method add() adds a new element to the end of the list.
 The method remove() removes the node that follows previous from the linked list.
 If a call to remove() attempts to remove the tail, remove() throws an IllegalStateException.

+####Class SinglyLinkedListIterator

-SinglyLinkedListIterator implements the following 4 methods:
+The iterator implements the following 4 methods:

 - public boolean hasNext()
 - public T next()